 In contrast to its early years as a busy pastoral port, the town today is a relaxed and picturesque coastal village famous for its fish and chips and delicious fresh seafood.

 Take a stroll at sunset or sunrise along the beautiful beaches at John’s Creek and Honeymoon Cove, or have a picnic or barbeque on the grassed areas next to the beach.
 Point Samson is a great spot to cast a line, with both beach casting and deep water fishing options.
-Follow the Point Samson Heritage Trail to explore the towns interesting past.
+Follow the Point Samson Heritage Trail to explore the towns interesting past, and stop by the new viewing platform for a beautiful sunset.